-Head on over to the downloads page, download the file you need for your device, and run the installer to get started.
+Head on over to the downloads page, download the file you need for your device and run the installer to get started.

 Step 2: Choose how much Vivaldi you want

 One of Vivaldi’s biggest strengths as a browser is how customizable it is, so it’s no surprise that you get a few choices when you first open the application.
-One of the first things you need to decide is how many features you want enabled from the start.
+One of the first things you need to decide is how many features you want to be enabled from the start.

 You can always change things later on – no matter which option you choose, every feature remains available via Settings/Preferences – but this is a nice way to jumpstart your new Vivaldi experience.